 When creating your profile, it’s important to focus on what your hosts are looking for, and less on what you want to get out of it.
 Saying “I want free rent” is definitely not going to make someone want to open their home to you as much as describing how much you love caring for animals, working from home to keep them company, and being tidy.

 Getting that first sit is the hardest, because reviews count heavily on housesitting websites.
 Looking for a local one can be great even if you don’t need the housing, just so you can get established.
 I wrote very personalized applications – mention the pets’ names and your interest in them and that goes a long way.
+Short term house sitting gigs are also often easier to get so you might want to start small.

 Once you have a sit under your belt and a review (don’t be afraid to remind the host!), you’re on your path to getting long term house sitting gigs.

 Also, one safety note – as a solo female traveler, I personally prefer to sit for hosts who have plenty of reviews so I know it’s all above board.
 And I do a quick call with any potential hosts before agreeing to anything so I can sense the vibe (trust me, you’ll pick up anything sketchy pretty fast).
-I’ve had only incredibly positive experiences so far with those measures.
+I’ve had only incredibly positive experiences while house sitting solo so far with those measures.

 Don’t Miss: What Being a Female Digital Nomad is Really Like